Crosscode-Game-Studio/lfs-with-ftp/README.local.md

 git config --add lfs.standalonetransferagent lfs-folder
 ```

-You can then test your setup by pusing LFS files.
+You can then test your setup by pushing LFS files.